locally grown food

 Pickup locations and times

-Lacombe: Pickup at 4702 Hwy 2A (behind Purple Rayne salon) from 3-6 pm every Thursday
+Lacombe: Pickup at 4702 Hwy 2A (south of Empire Auto Sales) from 3-6 pm every Thursday

 Sylvan Lake: Pickup at 30 Willow Springs Crescent from 4-6 pm every Thursday